dentarg/auth0-blog/_posts/2018-04-27-more-jwt-io-and-jwt-debugger-extension-updates.markdown

 Do note, however, that length is not the only thing that is important for secrets.
 They must also be hard to guess, or, in other words, completely random.

 ### Share Button
 A `share button` to easily pass tokens in URL form has been requested many times, and indeed, it was already available in the extension.
-Now it is also available in the website!
+Now it is also available on the website!

 <video src="https://cdn.auth0.com/blog/jwt-io-updates-2/3-share-button.mp4" controls autoplay loop></video>